jadedeo/pui-homework/final-project/README.md

 ## Project Description

-Briefly restate your motivation and a short description of your project.
 My project will be an interactive quiz on greenwashing.
 My motivation for this project arose from my own investment in environmental concern/issues.
-It is very easy for companies to present misleading environmental claims so I want to help people
+It is very easy for companies to present misleading environmental claims so I want to educate people on how to identify misleading claims which is greenwashing.

 ## High-Fi Prototypes